jonidaniel/jobs-ai/dev_diary.md

 - Fed the initial project idea of an autonomous job seeker system to a chat model and started refining it

-- Came up with an end-to-end job searcher/

 - Carved out an implementation roadmap with about a dozen phases

 - Defined the projects' scope and goals, its tech stack, and the agents' roles